Juan Bautista Alberdi: Diplomacy

 With Rosas deposed, Urquiza called the San Nicolás Agreement and convened a constituent assembly.
 Alberdi supported the project and wrote Bases y puntos de partida para la organización política de la República Argentina (Bases and starting points for the political organization of the Argentine republic), a draft for the new constitution.
 It was published by the printing house of the El Mercurio newspaper.
 It is heavily influenced by the United States Constitution.
 Alberdi complemented this work with Elementos de derecho público provincial Argentino (Elements of Argentine provincial civic law), a comparison between the Argentine Constitution of 1826 and the United States Constitution.
 He attributed most of the problems of Argentina to its low population density, as the country had a very small population for its huge size; he frequently described the countryside as a desert.
 His proposed solution was to promote an influx of European immigration.
 His most known quotation is "Gobernar es poblar" (To govern is to populate).
 He proposed as well to improve the infrastructure in ports, roads and bridges, and introduce the recently invented telegraphy and rail transport in the country.
-He advocated as well for economic liberalism, rejecting the protectionism of Rosas' government.
+He advocated as well for economic freedom, rejecting the protectionism of Rosas' government.

 Urquiza, the new president of Argentina under the 1853 constitution, supported Alberdi's work, and appointed him ambassador of the Argentine Confederation in Chile.
 By that time, Buenos Aires seceded from the Confederation as the State of Buenos Aires.
-The writer Domingo Faustino Sarmiento opposed Urquiza, and extended his criticism to Alberdi.
+The writer Domingo Faustino Sarmiento opposed Urquiza and extended his criticism to Alberdi.
 Sarmiento thought that Urquiza was just another caudillo similar to Rosas; and Alberdi thought that the State of Buenos Aires was keeping the policies of Rosas regarding the relations between Buenos Aires and the other provinces and the national organization.
 Alberdi's ideas on the issue were detailed in the Cartas Quillotanas, written from Quillota.
 Sarmiento wrote his answer in Las ciento y una.
 Urquiza proposed Alberdi to be the minister of finances, he declined the offer.
-Urquiza gave him another appointment: move to Europe and seek recognition for the 1816 Argentine Declaration of Independence and its constitution, and prevent recognition for the state of Buenos Aires as a different country.
-Alberdi visited the United States in his way to Europe, and had an interview with the American president Franklin Pierce.
+Urquiza gave him another appointment: move to Europe and seek recognition for the 1816 Argentine Declaration of Independence and its constitution and prevent recognition for the state of Buenos Aires as a different country.
+Alberdi visited the United States on his way to Europe and had an interview with the American president Franklin Pierce.
 He visited London, meeting Queen Victoria, and finally settled in Paris.
 He would stay in this city for 24 years.